 In his rookie season Young has struggled specifically shooting the ball

 Here is Young’s Shot chart for the 2018-19 season (32 games):

 Attempts: 36% of his shots from behind the arc and despite his poor shooting he averages an atrocious 6.4 3 point shots per game.
-This is not something the Head coach should be allowing but Young has seem to tone down a bit.
+This is not something the Head coach should be allowed but Young has seemed to tone down a bit.
 Using his play-making ability to his advantage and taking the ball more to the hole.